samc1213/samc1213.github.io/_posts/2019-04-17-rideshare-dataset-getting-started.md

 ![dashboard-ip](/public/dashboard-ip.png)

 Now in your Terminal, run `ssh root@<IP ADDRESS HERE>`.
 So I'll run `ssh root@206.189.194.182`.
+You should be logged on to the server now.

 ## Postgres
-You should be logged on to the server now.
-Let's download the Postgres database now.
+Let's download Postgres.
 Type `vim /etc/apt/sources.list.d/pgdg.list`. `vim` is a Terminal-based text editor.
 When you open it, you start out in "normal" mode.
 In normal mode, you can't type anything.
 So hit `i` to enter insert mode, and type `deb http://apt.postgresql.org/pub/repos/apt/ xenial-pgdg main`.
 Then hit the escape key, and type `:wq` and then Enter to exit `vim` and save the changes to the file.
 By adding this to the file, we're enabling the program `apt` to download Postgres for us from this repository. `apt` comes with certain Linux distributions, and is a really handy way to download programs.
-Also, run `sudo wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -` to enable us to install Postgres.
-Then, simply  run `sudo apt-get update` in order to pull in this new repository.
-Then, run `sudo apt-get install postgis`.
+Also, run `wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | apt-key add -`.
+Then, simply  run `apt-get update` in order to pull in this new repository.
+Then, run `apt-get install postgis`.
 Then, run `sudo su - postgres` to change the user you're currently running as from `root` to the user named `postgres`, which should have been automatically created when you install PostGIS and Postgres.
 Then, run `psql`.

 If this all worked, you should now be logged in to a Postgres database instance.
 It should look like the below picture.
 If so, congrats!
 We're almost ready to make really cool maps and stuffs.